aekdahl/DRL-Udacity-Nanodegree/2. Project 2 - Continuous Control/Report.md

     - Correct location per timestep: +0.1

 ### 3. Learning Model
 The model is a Deep Neural Network with 3 fully connected layers.
-It takes the 33 different states from the state vector as input, and outputs the action represented by a vector containing four continouos values.
+It takes the 33 different state variables from the state vector as input, and outputs the action represented by a vector containing four continouos values.

 ***Actor***
 - Input: state_size (33), Output: 400